 Fish School HD – This app has 8 different activities for children, from watching the fish swim, touching them to create letters and numbers, and even matching and differences.
 While this app requires a little more refinement in fine motor skill as the fish are moving on the screen, it is a very engaging application; children really enjoy making the fish change sizes by touching them.

-Screenshots: Fish School HD - by Duck Duck Moose for iPad
+Screenshots: Fish School – 123 ABC for Kids for iPad

 5. Interactive Alphabet – ABC Flash Cards